skills.sh: The Open Directory That Turns AI Agents Into Specialists

 obra/superpowers

 The most prolific repository in the ecosystem, with multiple top-10 skills.
 Focuses on developer workflow: planning, verification, branch management, test-driven development, and code review.
-Treats the agent like a junior developer who needs process guardrails - and the results speak for themselves.
+Treats the agent like a junior developer who needs process guardrails - the results in our pipeline are documented in our delivery reports.

 vercel-labs/agent-browser